mrkmg/node-streambeans/README.md

 ## Extras

-There is a default export available to easily create a StreamBeans object from another stream.
+There is a default export available to easily create a StreamBeans object.

-    import createStreamBeans from "streambeans";
-    import {createReadStream} from "fs";
+    const createStreamBeans = require("streambeans");
+    const beans = createStreamBeans();

+You can also skip the pipe step and pass another stream directly into the helper function.

     const fileReadStream = createReadStream("./file");
     const beans = createStreamBeans(fileReadStream);